Missouri Route 112

-Route 112 is a highway in southwest Missouri.
+Route 112 is a highway in southwestern Missouri.
 Both termini are with Route 37.
 The northern terminus is in Cassville and the southern terminus is in Seligman.
 There are no other towns on the route, but Roaring River State Park is located about 10 mi south of Cassville on the route.

 The numbering of this highway is unusual.
 In Missouri, even-numbered highways are normally east–west routes and Route 112 is a north–south highway.
 The only other time this occurs is highways which are numbered from highways from other states which continue into Missouri and the numbering is retained.